CSC207-2022F-UofT/course-project-linkout/README.md

 **Notes**:
 - This app can only accommodate MacOS system!!!
 - The Apache Excel POI package and a Python interpreter are required to run this program.
 The link to the Apache package is under src/"Package required for accessing database".
+- Please disregard the code percentages under Languages to the right: the non-Java code originates from the auxiliary packages which are rather large in file size.

 ## Project outline